liaoxiong3x/DeepCreamPy/README.md

 This project applies an implementation of [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf) to the problem of hentai decensorship.
 Using a deep fully convolutional neural network, DeepMindBreak can replace censored artwork in hentai with plausible reconstructions.
 The user needs to only specify the censored regions.

-March 14th, 2018: Updated pretrained model to handle censor bars in any orientation.

 # **THIS PROJECT IS STILL IN DEVELOPMENT.
 DO NOT BE DISAPPOINTED IF THE RESULTS AREN'T AS GOOD AS YOU EXPECT.**

 ![Censored, decensored](/readme_images/collage.png)